adamforprovo/campaign-website/src/content/issues.md

 ![image](../assets/photos/trail.webp)

 Provo has incredible parks, trails, and natural spaces.
-As the city grows, we need to protect these spaces and plan ahead to keep them accessible for future generations.
+As the city grows, we need to protect them and keep them accessible for future generations.

-### We need to maintain what we have and open up new opportunities.

-The Provo River Trail is one of our most beloved assets.
-It connects neighborhoods, provides recreation, and brings people closer to nature.

-We should prioritize its upkeep and improve access from nearby neighborhoods.
-Trail connections should be safe, pleasant, and easy to use.
+**Shared outdoor spaces strengthen communities and support our health.** We should prioritize their upkeep and improve access from nearby neighborhoods.
+Trail connections should be safe, convenient, and easy to use for all ages.

+### The Provo River is a beloved resource.
+Let's make better use of it.

+The Provo River Trail connects neighborhoods, encourages recreation, and brings people closer to nature.
+It’s one of our most valuable amenities.

+But in many areas, we've turned our back on the river.
+Much of its frontage is lined with fences, parking lots, and commercial sites.
+We haven't made the most of it as a public space.

+**We should embrace the Provo River as a gathering place.** With thoughtful planning, it could become a vibrant destination for both residents and visitors.

-**We should also reevaluate how we're using land along the river.** In some areas, commercial zoning and parking lots block access to the waterfront.
-As these areas redevelop, we have a rare chance to open up more of the river to the community.
+As riverfront properties redevelop, we have the opportunity open up more of the river to the public.
+This could be one of the most well-loved and iconic parts of Provo.